BolajiOlajide/a_socials/README.md

 You can seed the dummy data into your database using the command `python manage.py loaddata fixtures/initial.json` when that is done you have access to dummy categories and dummy users.
 A user information you can use is:
 *username:* _andelasocials_
 *password:* _testuser_

+### DEFAULT ADMIN
+Navigate to django's default admin page `/admin` using the credentials below to gain access.
+USERNAME: admin
+PASSWORD: nimda

 ### CONTRIBUTORS
 View the list of [contributors](https://github.com/AndelaOSP/Andela-Socials/contributors) who participate in this project.